0xk1f0/cleanfox-css/README.md

 ## Installation

-- Go into "about:config" and set "toolkit.legacyUserProfileCustomizations.stylesheets" to "true"
+- Go to "about:config" and set "toolkit.legacyUserProfileCustomizations.stylesheets" to "true"
-- Go into "about:support", locate your Profile Directory and open it
+- Go to "about:support", locate your Profile Directory and open it
+- GO to "about:addons" and under "Themes", enable the Dark Theme.
 - Copy the "chrome" folder of this repo into your profile directory
 - Restart Firefox and enjoy! :)